Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 Persons can reside in their own personal home or the home of a loved one and receive benefits via the Personal Care Services Program.
 Program beneficiaries cannot live in group residential facilities.

 While personal care services can be received through a provider agency, program participants have the option to self-direct their care.
-This allows program participants to select and manage the personal care assistant (caregiver) of their choosing.
+This allows one to select and manage the personal care assistant (caregiver) of their choosing.
 While friends, and some relatives, such as an adult child, can be hired as the caregiver, persons who are legally responsible for the program participant cannot be hired.
 As a result, spouses, legal guardians, and parents of minors, cannot be paid to provide care.
-An Intermediary Service Organization (ISO) handles the financial aspects of employment responsibilities such as background checks, tax withholding, and caregiver payments.
+An Intermediary Service Organization (ISO) handles the financial aspects of employment responsibilities, such as background checks, tax withholding, and caregiver payments.

 Nevada’s PCS Program is an entitlement; meeting eligibility requirements ensures one will receive program benefits.
 In other words, there is never a waiting list to receive personal care services.